mkmark/X3-notoriety-hack/README.md

 ## Limits

-Tested on X3FL 1.2.
-Expected to work on all versions.
-Will not work properly / will need modification if relationship among races is different from current status as in X3FL 1.2 normal start.
+Tested on X3FL 1.2, X3AP 3.3.
+Expected to work on all versions, even X3TC.
+Will not work properly / will need modification if relationship among races is different from current status as in normal game start.

 ## Motivation

-[Agents diplomacy exploit](https://forum.egosoft.com/viewtopic.php?f=199&t=439741#p5062135) is fixed in 1.2.
+[Agents diplomacy exploit](https://forum.egosoft.com/viewtopic.php?f=199&t=439741#p5062135) is fixed in X3FL 1.2.
 The dynamic relationship system, despite interesting, become too troublesome to deal with, and unrealistically strict compared to real life diplomacy such that it kills fun.
 Thus this script is written to save the trouble.
 Feel free to use or not, and at your own risk.

 ## Mechanism